fordevoted/1092_EE3031_Computer-Programming/course material/Project Creation.md

 ## C# Function Creation

+A **method** is a block of code which only runs when it is called.
+Methods are used to perform certain actions, and they are also known as **functions**.

+Why use methods?
+To reuse code: define the code once, and use it many times.

 The `Main` method is the entry point of a C# application.
 Thus the execution order of statement 1~3 should be statement2→statement3→statement1.

 ```